alex129/stock-management-front/README.md

 # Installation

-In Products file there is a constant called baseUrl.
-You must to change with the base URL backend
+Change the BASE_URL variable to base_url of the backend project

 RUN: